kamranahmedse/developer-roadmap/contributing/roadmap.md

 ## New Roadmap

 Please provide a rough textual roadmap with what you have in mind with an issue and we can take it from there.
+Here is a sample [textual roadmap submission](https://gist.github.com/kamranahmedse/98758d2c73799b3a6ce17385e4c548a5).

 ##  Existing Roadmaps